cliu124/IBAMR_UConn/README.md

 #Then go to the corresonding folder

-cd $HOME/
+cd $HOME/$FOLDER_NAME/ibamr/ibamr-objs-opt

+#Then modify the CODEDIR into the specific example you want to run

-#This will submit the running job to computing node
+#Then the command below will submit the running job to computing node

 sbatch submit_IBAMR_uconn